wookey-project/wookeypedia/sphinx/source/tataouine/dependencies.rst

 On Debian Buster and higher, this software is packaged under the name *kconfig-frontends* ::

    apt-get install kconfig-frontends

+By overloading the KCONF variable (see :ref:`buildprocedure`), you can use an other Kconfig parser.

 GNU make
 ^^^^^^^^